ichbinkk/ichbinkk.github.io/_pages/about.md

   - /about.html
 ---

-- I am a postdoctoral research fellow at Nanyang Technological University (NTU).
+- I am a research fellow at Nanyang Technological University (NTU), Singapore.
-- My research lies at the intersection of artificial intelligence, industrial manufacturing, and medical image analysis.
+- My research lies in industrial artificial intelligence and medical image analysis.
 - I obtained my PH.D. degree from Zhejiang University (ZJU) in July 2021.
 If you are interested in doing research with me, please send me an email: ichbinwk [at] gmail [dot] com.

 ***